BeniaDev/ObjectDetectionSegmentation_m2/README.md

 2) Download model file from GDrive and unzip to model/ folder
 3) Install requirements.txt by pip or conda on you taste

+# Custom metrics
+* MSE of the number of abnormal clods.
+  * Achieved on val_set MSE = 11.8
+* MSE of the size of the biggest one

 # Utilized resources
 https://cvat.org/